CelsiaSolaraStarflare/NeuroCalendar/README.md

-Local Setup Guide for NeuroCal
+**Local Setup Guide for NeuroCal
 This guide details the steps required to run the NeuroCal.jsx file, a React component using Tailwind CSS, on your local machine.
+NeuroCalendar made by Gemini, Prompted by CelsiaStarflare

 ## 1. Prerequisites
 Before starting, ensure you have the following installed: